Web Style Guide

 </div>

-These are all regions that show and hide content when a user clicks on something.
-This setup requires a pair of HTML elements with special classes.
+These are several types of interactive units that show and hide content when a user clicks on something.
+This setup requires a pair of elements with special classes.
 Panels, Accordions, and Tabs all use these same basic classes:

-1. The Trigger: add class="trigger" to any HTML element and it will become the activating element.
+1. The Trigger: use class="trigger" for the activating element.

-The 'closest' set of a trigger & panel will be paired together automatically.
+The triggers and panels are pared up automatically.
 The pair does not have to be next to each other.
 For example, the 3rd trigger in the HTML will automatically control the 3rd panel, regardless of where they appear on the page.

-Note: The following HTML samples do not have the be followed exactly.
-You may use the appropriate classes with nearly any elements.
+The following HTML examples do not have the be followed exactly.
+You may use the appropriate classes with almost any element.

 Trigger 1